-For about the past ten months, most of us have been working to step up our kitchen skills as we spend more time at home.
-We’ve tried new recipes, read up on the latest cookbooks, and even reorganized our pantry to make dinner prep way easier.
+With all of our spare time being spent working on the IDCO Lake House, this week I’m bringing back sheet pan dinners.
 Out of all the meals we’ve made this year, we keep coming back to the easy (and super delicious) sheet pan dinners we love.
 Not only are sheet pan dinners the very definition of convenience, but they also make for a quick clean-up.
-Fewer pots and pans to clean = more time spent together.
-And that’s always a win in our book.
+Fewer pots and pans to clean = a little less chaos while at home in Austin.
+And right now – I need all the order and convenience I can find.

 Before hopping into meal-prep mode, a really important element of home cooking is having the right tools for the job.
 That means making sure your kitchen is fully stocked with high-quality cookware, pot holders, tongs, and of course, sheet pans.
 The Home Depot has become our one-stop-shop for a wide assortment of cookware supplies, and lucky for us, they’ve made online shopping easier than ever.
 Think free shipping over $45, flexible delivery options like free in-store pickup, or super quick shipping right to your door.
 And of course, free returns, just in case you need a swap.
 The New Year is the perfect time to give your kitchenware collection a refresh, and The Home Depot has great values on cookware you’ll use day in and day out.